slurp (SLURP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 slurp Historical Price

-According to the latest data gathered on slurp live price page, the current price of slurp is 0.0000097USD.
-The circulating supply of slurp(SLURP) is 1000.00M SLURP , giving it a market capitalization of $9.69K.
+According to the latest data gathered on slurp live price page, the current price of slurp is 0USD.
+The circulating supply of slurp(SLURP) is 1000.00M SLURP , giving it a market capitalization of $9.49K.

 The slurp Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SLURP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.